threefoldtech/info_grid/farmers/docs/3node_building/1_create_a_farm.md

 ## Create a Farm

-Open the TF Connect app, go to Farming and click on `V3` or `V4` to create a V3 or V4 farm respectively.
+Open the TF Connect app, go to Farming and click on `V3` to create a V3 farm.
 Then click on the plus button `+` to create a farm.

 Choose a farm name and select a wallet then click `Create`.